Oral Lichen Planus

 More severe forms of oral lichen planus, called erosive lichen planus, can make it painful to eat, drink or brush your teeth.

 Some research indicates a greater likelihood of developing oral cancer if you have erosive oral lichen planus.
-Approximately 1 to 3 percent of people with oral lichen planus eventually develop oral cancer but the question is still to be resolved due to some cases that may not have been true lichen planus.
-Regardless, patients with erosive lichen planus should be followed every three months for evaluation.
+In general, about 1% to 3% of people with oral lichen planus get oral cancer at some point.

 Outlook / Prognosis